akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 41. Applied Visual Design
+# 41. Use CSS Animation to Change the Hover State of a Button

 ## Description
 <section id='description'>